Home

 In the past, rumours circulated about pure niacinamide and pure ascorbic acid (vitamin C) causing skin irritation when combined, but this stems from outdated research and is not really applicable when it comes to the way we use these two ingredients in our skincare today [8].

 However, it is always a good idea to be cautious when introducing new products, especially if you have sensitive skin.
+Start gently, always do patch tests with new products, and make sure to follow storage instructions for each product.

 For more detailed advice or personalised recommendations, we always recommend speaking to a qualified medical professional.